 The goal behind MACRA is not to point fingers and say that the current care given is poor or not meeting certain standards.
-In reality, this emphasis on quality is to allow physicians to spend the necessary time with their patients in order to provide the best care they can, without needing to enter the wheel of patient after patient in order to receive the same compensation.
+In reality, this emphasis on quality is to allow physicians to spend the necessary time with their patients in order to provide the best care they can.
+This way, they won’t need to keep us with as many patients in order to receive the same compensation.

-According to a CMS analysis, when total payments for doctors are based on the overall volume of services given, the efficiency levels decrease due to time-intensive services rendered such as preventive medicine, screenings, patient education and more.
-Fee-for-service payment systems don’t completely allow physicians to provide the utmost quality of care they always wish to give, hence the implementation of MACRA.
+According to a CMS analysis, when total payments for doctors are based on the overall volume of services given, the efficiency levels decrease.
+This is due to time-intensive services rendered such as preventive medicine, screenings, patient education and more.
+Fee-for-service payment systems don’t completely allow physicians to provide the utmost quality of care they always wish to give.
+Hence, the implementation of MACRA.

 “Primary care practices should receive a separate, risk-stratified care management fee for each of their patients.
 This capitated fee should be calculated and paid prospectively on a monthly basis (or at least quarterly), and it should be without risk to the physician and free of patient cost sharing. […] This approach would allow such practices to diversify available resources to better manage ancillary care needs and provide other services that yield improved, cost effective care.” – aafp report

-When speaking of cost effective care and additional services, most often, the two don’t go together for physicians and practices.
-Providing additional services means the requirement of additional resources, whether it be time, staff or other.
-So how does one provide additional care while still being cost effective?
+When speaking of cost-effective care and additional services, most often, the two don’t go together for physicians and practices.
+Providing additional services means requiring additional resources whether it be time, staff or other.
+So how does one provide additional care while still being cost-effective?

 Medicare is responding to all of this.
 With the many reimbursements for services such as Chronic Care Management and Annual Wellness Visits, what many physicians and practices are realizing is that providing these valuable services also increases their bottom line.

-MACRA is betting on increased quality of care through better services will decrease the overall cost of healthcare, further reinforcing their decision to reimburse physicians for additional quality care services.
+MACRA is betting on increased quality of care through better services will decrease the overall cost of healthcare.
+This further reinforcing their decision to reimburse physicians for additional quality care services.
 Through these services, many MIPS (Merit-based Incentive Payment System) categories and measurements within MACRA are easily met.

 “Our patients who have enrolled in CCM are notably more engaged in thinking about their diseases and how they can proactively work with us to address them.
 They are much less inclined to sit on the sidelines and passively receive medical care.
 Patients appreciate the monthly phone call and extra services now available to them.” — Dr. Peter Weigel Medical Associates of Westfield – Westfield, NJ

 With the ability to render timely, distinct care, physicians can be assessed on the quality of their care rather than their volume.
-Going beyond this, outsourcing valuable services like CCM and AWV allow physicians to increase their care services and quality of care, educate and empower their patients, increase their revenue and meet important MACRA requirements in the process, all without changing the way they currently work.
+Going beyond this, outsourcing valuable services like CCM and AWV allows physicians to increase their care services and quality of care.
+It also allows them to educate and empower their patients, increase their revenue and meet important MACRA requirements in the process.
+This is all without changing the way they currently work.